 Going off the grid?
 If you’re wondering if off grid living is legal, the answer is simple - yes.
 In New Zealand, where GridFree is based, you’re not required to be connected to utilities, whether you're living in a campervan or on a patch of land.

 Typically all work you want covered by insurance requires consents, depending on your insurance company.
+Some recommend applying for consent or certificate of compliance retroactively, though this is not always successful, and non-consented works, if discovered, may be given a notice to fix or remove.

 Deciding where you are going off the grid can be more of a toss-up.
 For some it’s easy, since there is land in the family and perhaps even a shack looking for an upgrade (if that’s your situation, consider our best-selling bach kit DIY solar panel system).
 For others, it’s a journey—with a lot of searching for the right piece of land for sale.
 Read some tips for choosing land from other off-gridders.